FlyingPotato437/nextjs_TalkHealth/README.md

 ## Overview

-TalkHealth is a web application designed to be a lifeline for individuals dealing with Post-Traumatic Stress Disorder (PTSD) created by Srikanth Samy.
+TalkHealth is a web application designed to be a lifeline for individuals dealing with Post-Traumatic Stress Disorder (PTSD).
 Unlike conventional social platforms, TalkHealth focuses on providing a safe, moderated environment where users can openly discuss their experiences, challenges, and recovery journeys related to PTSD without the fear of judgment.
 The platform aims to not only serve as a forum but also as a comprehensive resource, offering various materials and tools aimed at aiding recovery and fostering understanding about the condition.

 ## Features